Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.13/readme.md

 ## 1. Context

-As part of the development of the software system, it is necessary to implement functinality that allows administrators to edit existing Staff Profiles.
+As part of the development of the software system, it is necessary to implement functionality that allows administrators to edit existing Staff Profiles.
 This is the first time this task has been assigned for development.

 ## 2. Requirements